Overview

 Installing JDBC Drivers

-Place the JDBC driver in the lib/ directory:
+Place the JDBC driver compatible with your target database in the Fess classpath (app/WEB-INF/lib/ directory):

 Configuration